filed02 Jul 2020 fromwpengine

-I suspect her joy also had something to do with the charismatic Fabrizio Gainnelli strapped to her back.
+I suspect her joy also had something to do with the charismatic instructor strapped to her back.

-She’s in very safe hands because by this November, Fabrizio would have been jumping for 20 years and has already clocked up 19,000 jumps.
+With 25 years of jumping experience and over 20,000+ jumps under his shoot, she’s in very safe hands.
 “What’s the strangest thing you’ve ever done?”
 I ask.
 “Jumping naked.
 Every jumper tries it at least once!”
 Despite his experience and enthusiasm, I’m still not compelled to jump out of a perfectly working plane.
-Even Fabrizio admits it’s scary but approaches it with no fear and runs on adrenaline instead.
+Any jumper will admit it’s scary but they approach it with no fear, choosing to run on adrenaline instead.

 Finally, the wind dies down and the group make their way to Jandakot Airport where the tiny plane awaits with its sliding door ensuring easy access into the big blue.
 The instructions are simple enough: arch your back and make like a banana kicking your feet up to your bum.
 On landing, pull your knees up and straighten your legs and toes.
 They float freefall for 60 seconds before the shoot opens for seven minutes of spectacular views of the Shoalwater Islands Marine Park, Penguin Island, Cockburn Sound, Garden Island and, even Rottnest Island on clear days.

 I make my way to the designated landing spot on the beach until the group softly lands one after the other onto the milky sand.
 What a thrill, and I didn’t even jump!
-Everyone is pumped, including Fabrizio who’s already racing off to his next rush.
+Everyone is pumped, including my friend’s instructor who’s already racing off to his next rush.

-Skydive the Beach and Beyond operates in Rockingham, York and Perth City.
-Midweek jumps start at $329 and weekends at $359.
+Skydive the Beach and Beyond operates out of Rockingham.15,000ft Tandem Skydives start at $339 and $299 for groups of 8+.
 Film and photo packages available. www.skydive.com.au